frovedis/frovedis/doc/manual/python/ml/spectral_clustering.md

 In Spectral Clustering, the data points are treated as nodes of a graph.
 Thus, clustering is treated as a graph partitioning problem.
 The nodes are then mapped to a low-dimensional space that can be easily segregated to form clusters.
-The components or features are identified as per column order in matrix data.
-The nodes are then mapped to a low-dimensional space that can be easily segregated to form clusters.

 This module provides a client-server implementation, where the client application is a normal python program.
 The frovedis interface is almost same as Scikit-learn